gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - Transitioning to a STM32G0B1CCT6 onboard MCU
 - Switching to SPI-based TFT display for real-time visualization
-- Swithcing to Zero-drift, ultra-low-offset op-amp for better accuracy
+- Switching to Zero-drift, ultra-low-offset op-amp for better accuracy
-- NTC on each channel for cell temprature monitoring
+- NTC on each channel for cell temperature monitoring
-- Short-circuit and overtemprature protection for each channel
+- Short-circuit and overtemperature protection for each channel
 - Firmware detection of protection features and informing the user
 - Audible and visual fault and status indication (buzzer and status LEDs)